KillrVideo/killrvideo.github.io/src/site/docs/development/connecting-to-datastax-enterprise.md

   # DataStax Enterprise
   dse:
-    image: luketillman/datastax-enterprise:4.8.7
+    image: killrvideo/killrvideo-dse:1.0.0
     ports:
     - "9042:9042"
+    - "8983:8983"
     cap_add:
     - IPC_LOCK
     ulimits:
       memlock: -1
     environment:
       SERVICE_9042_NAME: cassandra
+      SERVICE_8983_NAME: dse-search
 ```

 The environment variable `SERVICE_9042_NAME` is defined in that `.yaml` to tell Registrator
 to register the service listening on port `9042` (the default port for executing CQL in
 Cassandra) as the `cassandra` service.
 If we had not explicitly set the service name via that
 environment variable, Registrator would have used its [default behavior][registrator-service-names]
 for service names when naming the service and registering it with etcd.
+The same is true for
+the `dse-search` service running on port `8983`.

 Registrator is configured to register all containers in etcd as keys under `/killrvideo/services`.
 You'll want to keep that in mind when querying for service locations as described below.